5 Tips for Choosing Autoimmune-Friendly Packaged Snacks

 - Epic Hickory Smoked Bacon Bites or Pork Rinds

 - Plantain chips (such as Terra)

-I recommend the above brands for their clean ingredient lists and great taste, although you can certainly choose similar snacks made by other companies.
-Just be sure the brands you choose are certified organic and gluten-free, and don’t contain any inflammatory or toxic foods.
+The above brands have clean ingredient lists and taste great!
+However, you can certainly choose similar snacks made by other companies.
+Just be sure the brands you choose are certified organic, gluten-free, and don’t contain any inflammatory or toxic foods.

-Try pairing foods with lower amounts of protein and healthy fats with a snack that is higher in those nutrients to make it more satisfying (such as freeze-dried fruit mixed with coconut yogurt).
+I recommend pairing foods that have lower amounts of protein and healthy fats with a snack that is higher in those nutrients to make it more satisfying (such as freeze-dried fruit mixed with coconut yogurt).

 5. Make Your Own

-By far the best strategy to ensure your snacks are autoimmune-friendly is to make them yourself!
-That way, you can choose only healthful, clean, real-food ingredients that you know will not ignite an immune response and move you further up the spectrum.
+The best strategy to ensure your snacks are autoimmune-friendly is to make them yourself.
+That way, you can choose only healthy, clean, real-food ingredients that you know will not trigger an immune response and move you further up the spectrum.
 Plus, you can custom make them to your own tastes, and probably save a few bucks too!

 For some great snack ideas along with more than 150 other recipes specially designed to prevent and reverse the full spectrum of autoimmune diseases, you’re going to love my book, The Autoimmune Solution Cookbook.

-With a little planning, snacks, whether prepackaged or homemade, can definitely be part of an autoimmune diet!
+With a little planning, snacks—prepackaged or homemade—can definitely be part of an autoimmune diet!